kayoscode/DebugLogger/README.md

 logger.trace("[lbc][rbc]");
 logger.trace("{char}{char}", '[', ']');
 ```
-For more information on these internal variables, see
+For more information on these internal variables, see the variables section